National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 If you wish to avoid the crowds try one of the following scenic drives:

-The Foothills Parkway skirts the park's northern side.
-Only three sections are currently open to vehicle traffic.
-Due to funding and legislative difficulties, the ultimate status of the parkway remains uncertain.
+Foothills Parkway skirts portions of the park's northern side in Tennessee.
+Foothills Parkway West runs from Walland to Chilhowee, while Foothills Parkway East travels from Cosby to I-40, Exit #443.
+Originally, the road was intended to run the entire distance from I-40 to Chilhowee.
+However due to funding and legislative difficulties, the ultimate status of the unfinished sections of the parkway remains uncertain.
 The Foothills Parkway's open sections provide beautiful views of the park and surrounding country.
 Completed sections of the Foothills Parkway are open year-round, weather permitting.
-Uncompleted sections are open to pedestrians, bicyclists, and equestrians.

 Visit Great Smoky Mountains National Park's official online store for books, maps, and guides to the park.
 Operated by the nonprofit Great Smoky Mountains Association, proceeds generated by purchases at the store are donated to educational, scientific, and historical projects in the park.